 The East Bay Getting to Zero (EBGTZ) collective impact network now has over 300 members from a diverse array of organizations and communities working and/or living in the East Bay, Northern California region.
 Our collaborative efforts started in 2011 with a group of about 20 community advocates and front-line workers forming the East Bay linkage and retention network.
 Since then, the EBGTZ linkage and retention working group has created and implemented rapid, warm hand-off linkage and data-to-care processes.
 During that time, Alameda County HIV linkage rates have increased from 70% in 2012 to 78% in 2016 and viral load suppression rates have increased from 36% in 2012 to 68% in 2016.

 In October 2015, Oakland Mayor Libby Schaaf signed on to the international Fast-Track Cities Initiative, committing to attain the UNAIDS 90-90-90 targets by 2020: 90% of all people living with HIV will know their HIV status; 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy (ART); and 90% of all HIV-diagnosed people receiving sustained ART will achieve viral suppression.
 The first Fast-Track Cities community town hall meeting was convened by Dr. Marsha Martin in March 2017 and inspired the formation of a regional Getting to Zero effort including both Alameda and Contra Costa Counties.

 The EBGTZ Steering Committee formed in August 2017.
 Since then, its membership has grown to over 30 active members.
 The Advisory Board, Advisory Board Chair and Project Director have been voted in by consensus.

-The EBGTZ PrEP working group conducted the first regional PrEP data collection in September 2017 and plans to conduct an East Bay PrEP disparities analysis in 2020.
+The EBGTZ PrEP working group formed in 2017, conducted the first regional PrEP data collection in September 2017 and conducted an East Bay PrEP disparities analysis in 2020.